IVIyg0t/DecentraList/README.md

 - Select your test account to connect with

 After connecting MetaMask you should now see ~100ETH and a sub-string of your Address!

+# Remix GUI

+You can optionally edit and deploy your contract via Remix

+`npm install -g @remix-project/remixd`